 While you may not realize it, one reason why your dog barks incessantly are because he enjoys the activity.
 Your job is to find out what triggers that inappropriate behavior and curtail his access to it.
 Even if your dog finds the act rewarding, it would be irresponsible for you as a pet owner to encourage him to continue.

 If your dog’s barking behavior is triggered by seeing passersby, then you need to prevent him from seeing passersby.
 You can curb this by placing him in a room where he can’t see people passing by your property or closing the curtains.
 If his barking starts when he sees people outside, take him inside.
 Make sure to never leave your dog unattended at any point in time.

 Teach your dog the “quiet” command

 With this method, you can control when you want your dog to bark.
 For this to work, you must be able to make him bark and stop barking.
 Tell him to “speak”, and allow it to give about two to three barks, then present a treat before his nose.
 When he quiets to sniff the treat, let him have it.
 Repeat this process until the dog learns to bark at the sound of “speak”.
-When your dog has learnt to bark when you say “speak”, start teaching him the “quiet” command.
+When your dog has learned to bark when you say “speak”, start teaching him the “quiet” command.
 A quiet, distraction-free environment is ideal for this training.
-Command him to “speak” and when he begins to bark, tell him to be “quiet”, dangling a treat before his nose.
+Command your Dog to “speak” and when he begins to bark, tell him to be “quiet”, dangling a treat before his nose.
 When he keeps quiet, reward him with the treat and praises.

 Desensitize him to the stimulus